FAQ International payments

 Which currencies does GoCardless support?

-We currently support payments in USD, CAD, GBP, EUR, SEK, DKK, AUD and NZD.
+We currently support payments in GBP, EUR, SEK, DKK, AUD, NZD, CAD and USD.If you would like to be notified when we add a new currency you're interested in, please register your interest here.

 Where can my customers be based?

-GoCardless gives you access to a growing number of ACH debit (also known as Direct Debit) networks around the world.
+GoCardless gives you access to a growing number of Direct Debit (also known as bank debit) schemes around the world.
 When you collect international payments, you can collect from your customers in their currencies, then have the payments converted into your home currency and paid out into your domestic bank account.

 United Kingdom - Bacs Direct Debit